OrbitalEnterprises/evekit-sde/README.md

 ## Database Setup

 This module assumes the SDE has been imported into a database supported by [Hibernate](http://hibernate.org/orm/).
 Prior to August 2016, we used Desmont McCallock's [EVESDEToSQL](https://bitbucket.org/Desmont_McCallock/evesdetosql/overview) tool to convert the raw SDE to database form.
-Unfortunately, Des retired from EVE, so after this date we use our own [SDE Converter](https://github.com/OrbitalEnterprises/evekit-sde-converter) tool which is a port of Des's tool to Java.
-The new tool only works with the new YAML export of the SDE.
-See the GitHub page for the converter for instructions on how to create your own conversions.
-You'll normally want to clone the branch of this module corresponding to the release you plan to use.
+Unfortunately, Des retired from EVE, so after this date we use [Fuzzy Steve's conversions](https://www.fuzzwork.co.uk/dump/) which are created by his [YAML converter](https://github.com/fuzzysteve/yamlloader).

 ## Configuration